 - Increase in appetite

-- Increased incidence of urinary tract infections
+- Increase in urinary tract infections

 - Increased risk of bacterial skin infections

-- Excessive panting, even while at rest
+- Excessive panting even while at rest

 - Pot belly (enlarged abdomen)